 - Cancer treatment

 Likewise, acupuncture has proven beneficial for those suffering from digestive issues, including nausea, vomiting, heartburn, and indigestion.
-Moreover, acupuncture increases the secretion of nocturnal melatonin, the naturally occurring chemical that aids and induces sleep.
-This means that for those suffering from insomnia or restless sleep, acupuncture can assist in securing a good night’s rest.
+Acupuncture increases the secretion of nocturnal melatonin.
+Melatonin is the naturally occurring chemical that aids and induces sleep.
+For those suffering from insomnia or restless sleep, acupuncture can assist in securing a good night’s rest.

-However, acupuncture can help to restore balance in the body even without the presence of pain.
-Many women are turning to acupuncture to assist in fertility issues, as well as help with the discomfort that accompanies pregnancy.
-Additionally, acupuncture has become a trending solution to those battling acne, as the needles encourage healing and cleansing of the skin.
+Further, acupuncture can help restore balance in the body without the presence of pain.
+Many women are turning to acupuncture to assist in fertility issues, as well as help with discomfort during pregnancy.
+Acupuncture has also become a trending solution for those battling acne.
+The needles encourage healing and cleansing in the skin.